We try to live a life without regrets. So far, so good.

 What does it mean to be fluent?

-Young students obsess over language fluency in every situation.
-They are concerned with passing grades, getting through interviews and perhaps using their language in a professional situation.
+Students obsess over fluency in every situation.
+They are concerned with passing grades, getting through interviews and perhaps using their language professionally.
 They try to be ready for anything.

-Not me.
-I’m pretty aware, for example, that I’m never going to discuss advanced medical conditions (beyond a cough or cold) with a professional.
-Any doctor or dentist I see is going to speak decent English, and health is too important to get wrong.
+Not us.
+We’re pretty aware that we’re never going to discuss advanced medical conditions (beyond emergencies or colds) with a professional.
+Doctors in good hospitals tend to speak decent English, and health is too important to get wrong.
 Similarly, if I have a lawyer, I’m not going to discuss contracts with them in German or Chinese.
-Maybe a real estate agent or landlord, perhaps a cellphone salesman but nothing too advanced.
+Maybe a real estate agent or landlord, perhaps a cellphone salesman but nothing advanced.

 So what is “fluency”?
 There are a few formal definitions.
 Europeans and Americans each have their own scales for what it means to be fluent, which are used to grade people before placement in courses, as well as indicators on places like resumes.
 The European standard ranges from A1, which is knowing basic expressions and getting by, up to C2, which is understanding virtually everything seen or heard.
 The American scale is pretty similar, except that it also includes a Level 0, which is where you actually know a few words but can’t really communicate.
 Harsh reality check!